Cozy Peach Kitchen

 • Sweet potatoes: Choose orange flesh sweet potatoes like Jewel or Garnet.
 Roasting the sweet potatoes concentrates their flavor.

 • Bourbon: Choose a bourbon that you would enjoy drinking.
-If it doesn't taste good on it's own, it won't taste any better in a casserole!
-I use Maker's Mark because it is not as high proof as other Bourbons and it goes well in baked goods.
+If it doesn't taste good on its own, it won't taste any better in a casserole!
+I use Maker's Mark because it is not as high-proof as other bourbon brands.
+This helps it to meld nicely into the sweet potato casserole.

 • Light brown sugar: This is the main sweetener in the casserole and topping.
 Dark brown sugar will work in a pinch.